Spellhold-Studios/Golden-Horse/README.md

 Revan is a fugitive from Moonsea trying to establish his new life in Athkatla; however, recent events have revealed to him that there is someone with influence who can cast shadow long enough to reach from Moonsea to Athkatla.

 Revan does not have a lot of interactions, though he does have at least one banter with each Bioware NPC in SoA (less in ToB).
-If you are looking for a fully-fleshed NPC telling his life story throughout BG2, you may be disappointed.
+If you are looking for a fully fleshed out NPC telling his life story throughout BG2, you may be disappointed.
 This mod is more about protecting an NPC from assassins with a story tying it all together.

 <br>